Lost-Outpost/outlander/CONFIGURATION.md

 You can select this mod, right-click it, and then select "Open in Explorer" to see the presets directory, which will be at this location:

 ```
-Septimus\mods[NoDelete] Character Presets\SKSE\Plugins\CharGen\Presets
+The Path\mods[NoDelete] Character Presets\SKSE\Plugins\CharGen\Presets
 ```

 ### General Rules
-When enabling this content, just like with alternate start mods, ensure all mod esp files are just above realisticwatertwo.esp in your load order and if there is a Septimus patch for them, load that after the mod's esp and above all other Septimus patches.
+When enabling this content, just like with alternate start mods, ensure all mod esp files are just above realisticwatertwo.esp in your load order and if there is a The Path patch for them, load that after the mod's esp and above all other The Path patches.
 This applies for any optional content not specifically mentioned here.
 For content with its own section, follow the appropriate readme section for it.

 ## Mod Configuration